-Located north of Ise, Matsusaka is a great choice for travelers wanting to check out traditional architecture, crafts, food, and festivals, without venturing into the more remote countryside.
-Matsukawa offers all the comfort and convenience of urban Japan.
+Matsusaka is the perfect choice for travelers wanting to experience traditional architecture, crafts, food, and festivals, without venturing into the more remote countryside.
+Located north of Ise, Matsusaka offers all the comfort and convenience of urban Japan.

 - History dating back to the days of the shoguns

 Matsusaka has convenient connections via the JR and Kintetsu rail lines.